Franco Godoy

-Franco Lionel Godoy Milessi (born 28 June 2000) is an Argentine footballer who plays as a centre-back for Ferro Carril Oeste, on loan from Unión de Santa Fe.
+Franco Lionel Godoy Milessi (born 28 June 2000) is an Argentine footballer who plays as a centre-back for Unión Santa Fe.

 Professional career

 On 20 July 2018, Godoy signed his first professional contract with Unión de Santa Fe.
 Godoy made his debut with Unión in a 4-1 Argentine Primera División loss to Arsenal de Sarandí on 14 September 2019.